MarkD117/NexTech/README.md

 ### Sitemap.xml

-I generated a sitemap for the site using [XML-Sitemaps](https://www.xml-sitemaps.com/) to ensure effective indexing by search engines like Google once it's ready
+I generated a sitemap for the site using [XML-Sitemaps](https://www.xml-sitemaps.com/) to ensure effective indexing by search engines like Google.

 ### Robots.txt